kshefchek/BioGrapher/README.md

 BioGrapher
 ==========

 BioGrapher is a network generator for biological terms.
-It is built using Java and D3.js and leverages information stored in RDF format from many popular scientific databases such as NCBI PubMed, Linked Life Data, and UniProt.
+It is written in Java and D3.js and leverages information stored in RDF format from many popular scientific databases such as NCBI PubMed, Linked Life Data, and UniProt.